OurDigitalWorld/imgworks/README.md

 ImgWorks
 ========

-Zend is a well known Framework for PHP and generally  fits well into any Drupal-friendly environment.
-ODW has some legacy Cocoon applications that provide java-based image manipulations, including extracting and highlighting images.
+[Zend] (http://framework.zend.com/) is a well known Framework for PHP and generally  fits well into any Drupal-friendly environment.
+[ODW] (http://ourdigitalworld.org/) has some legacy [Cocoon] (http://cocoon.apache.org/) applications that provide java-based image manipulations, including extracting and highlighting images.
 In our current operating environment, the java approach is not ideal.
 Although there are options to integrate Zend directly into Drupal, it adds to the complexity of the Drupal installation and our preference is to keep the application standalone at this point.

-The use of Zend taps into the GD graphics library via PHP, an efficient option in our environment.
-Still, GD doesn't require Zend, where it becomes necessary is for a native implementation of Lucene.
+The use of Zend taps into the [GD graphics library] (http://libgd.github.io/) via PHP, an efficient option in our environment.
+Still, GD doesn't require Zend, where it becomes necessary is for a
+[native implementation of Lucene] (https://github.com/zendframework/ZendSearch).
 Highlights are placed on images based on coordinates stored in a Lucene index and the solution needs to be able to invoke Lucene queries efficiently.
-Zend has a native Lucene library and although the Lucene version support is dated (2.x), our use in this case is relatively simple.
+Although the Zend Lucene library support is somewhat dated (2.x), our use in this case is relatively simple.

 I followed the common approach for creating a skeleton application: